VBitsHub/elegooneptunethumbnail-orca/README.md

 This is no longer needed in v1.90 of Orcaslicer.
-Orcaslicer now has elegoo touchscreen support bultin.
+Orcaslicer now has elegoo touchscreen support built-in.
 Select ColPic for format of g-code thumbnails.
+Please see https://github.com/VBitsHub/elegoo_moonraker for full support for Orca and Prusa slicer on the printer.